 for more information go to the EU Commission's rural development website

 North of England Civic Trust in partnership with Churches Trust for Cumbria has been successful in securing funding for the Heritage Skills in Action (HSA) programme from the European Agricultural Fund for Rural Development: Europe investing in rural areas.

-The HSA programme will follow on from the success of the Heritage Skills Initiative and consists of three elements – a master class training course for contractors (typically up to 5 days in duration) to undertake the repairs on the historic/traditional building, a lecture/walk and talk and a heritage craft taster day for young people.
+The HSA programme followed on from the success of the Heritage Skills Initiative and consisted of three elements – a master class training course for contractors to undertake the repairs on a historic/traditional building, lecture/walk and talks and heritage craft taster days for young people.

-Keep checking our website for further Heritage Skills in Action events or join the mailing list by emailing email@example.com to be the first to find out about new events.
+This programme of events has now come to an end, but keep checking our website for further Cumbria Skills events in the near future.
+Join the mailing list by emailing email@example.com to be the first to find out about new events.

 These training events are FREE to attend.
 To book on these events, please email firstname.lastname@example.org or call 0191 232 9279 with your: name, email address, mobile (or best contact for the day of the event) number, occupation and employer, home and work postcodes and date of birth, as well as confirmation that you posses the appropriate skill level if you are booking on the master class.

 Photos of recent events

 Kirklinton Hall: 28 October - 2 November 2012

 The second of the Heritage Skills in Action events took place on 28th October – 2nd November.
 The event began with Pieter Rol, Architectural Consultant, taking the delegates on a walk and talk around Kirklinton Hall, discussing the history of the building and the architectural details that can still be seen.
 Pieter also divulged information regarding future plans of Kirklinton Hall.